mogill/ems/README.md

 ## About
-Jace A Mogill specializes in FPGA/Software Co-Design, recently embedding an ASIC emulation into Python and also designing an hardware accelerator for Python, Javascript, and other languages.
+Jace A Mogill specializes in FPGA/Software Co-Design, recently embedding a FPGA emulation of an ASIC into Python and also designing an hardware accelerator for Python, Javascript, and other languages.
 He has over 20 years experience optimizing software for distributed, multi-core, and hybrid computer architectures.